openvinotoolkit/anomalib/docs/source/markdown/guides/how_to/models/post_processor.md

 ## Creating Custom Post-processors

 Advanced users may want to define their own post-processing pipeline.
-This can be useful when the default post-processing behaviour of the `OneClassPostProcessor` is not suitable for the model and its predictions.
-To create a custom post-processor, inherit from the abstract base class `PostProcessor`:
+This can be useful when the default post-processing behaviour of the `PostProcessor` is not suitable for the model and its predictions.
+To create a custom post-processor, inherit from `nn.Module` and `Callback`, and implement your post-processing logic using lightning hooks.
+Don't forget to also include the post-processing steps in the `forward` method of your class to ensure that the post-processing is included when exporting your model:

 ```python
 from anomalib.post_processing import PostProcessor